 Membership in the The Rallye Club is at this writing \$25 per year and includes discounts on most TRC events.
 In fact, one free rallye is currently included with each full membership.
 One additional family member may join for an extra \$5.
-Please complete and sign a TRC Membership Application available from the website or rallye registrar.
+Please check the prices, then complete and sign a TRC Membership Application available from the website or rallye registrar.